orbitalquark/textadept/docs/manual.md

 #### Brace Matching, Auto-pair, and Typeover

-Textadept automatically highlights matching brace characters when the caret is over one of them:
+Textadept automatically highlights matching brace characters when the caret is over one of
-'(', ')', '[', ']', '{', or '}'.
-You can jump to the current character's complement via `Ctrl+M`
+them: '(', ')', '[', ']', '{', or '}'.
+You can jump to the current character's complement via
-on Windows, Linux, and BSD, `^M` on macOS, and `M-M` in the terminal version.
+`Ctrl+M` on Windows and Linux, `^M` on macOS, and `M-M` in the terminal version.
 You can add highlighting for '<' and '>' by modifying [`textadept.editing.brace_matches`][].
 For example, in your *~/.textadept/init.lua*: